 Hello to all you bold and beautiful people

-I have to say, I think I’m really starting to get the hang of this being bold business!
+Here we are at almost the halfway point of the year and I’m really starting to get the hang of this being bold business!

 My Word of the Year (#WOTY) for 2021 is BOLD, and in case you missed it, you can read my original post here – 60 years old and feeling BOLD – which sets the scene for the year!